Form 990 Penalties for Late Filing

 This isn't a book of "tricks" known only to me, or special magic secret tactics or any of that hype.
 It is simply an organized and effective approach using the provisions of the Internal Revenue Code and other written guidance from the IRS.
 It works.

 My ebook will help you write a strong argument that will make it easy for the IRS to see how your circumstances qualify for penalty relief under the law (or retroactive reinstatement, if applicable).
 One of the biggest problems I see in penalty abatement letters is that the organization fills the letter with information about what a wonderful organization it is and how many people it helps every year.
 The IRS does not care.
-Such a letter has a low chance of success.
+Such a letter has a very low chance of success.

 I've been writing penalty abatement letters for my nonprofit clients with great success for over 12 years.
 It helps to know how to speak the specialized IRS language.
 With this special manual, I teach you the approach I've learned over the last decade.